leonardishere/DigitizeFrontend/README.md

 # Digitize

 This project began as the SCU COEN 315 - Web Architecture and Protocols final project.
 Not surprisingly, it was abandoned the day after it was submitted for a grade.
-It has since turned into an exercise in converting a serverful web app into its serverless equivalent.
+It has since turned into an exercise in converting a serverful web app into its serverless equivalent using AWS managed services.

 This repository holds the frontend of the site.